MatthewGerber/rlai/docs/jupyterlab_guide.md

-# Using `rlai` from the JupyterLab Interface
+# Using RLAI from the JupyterLab Interface

-A companion JupyterLab notebook is provided to ease the use of `rlai`.
-The goal of the interface is to assist with the composition, execution, and real-time inspection of `rlai` commands.
+A companion JupyterLab notebook is provided to ease the use of RLAI.
+The goal of the interface is to assist with the composition, execution, and real-time inspection of RLAI commands.
 The primary composer interface is show below:

 ![jupyterlab](jupyterlab-composer.png)

-The notebook provides controls for starting, pausing, and resuming the execution of `rlai` commands.
+The notebook provides controls for starting, pausing, and resuming the execution of RLAI commands.
 All plots are interactive and support zooming, panning, and axis rescaling.
 An example is shown below:

 ![jupyterlab-running](jupyterlab-running.png)